 The project area is bounded by NW Thurman Street to the north, NW Aspen Avenue to the west, NW Savier Street to the south, and NW 30th Avenue to the east.
 The current design proposes sewer improvements in NW Thurman Street, NW 32nd Avenue, NW Franklin Court, and NW Savier Street.
 In addition, we are looking at extending the public sewer in NW Aspen Avenue to provide properties a new connection to the public sewer.
 We will reach out to those properties directly as needed throughout the project.

 Because the neighborhood has been through other major construction projects recently, including a bridge replacement in 2014 and a paving project in 2012, we understand that residents may be growing weary of construction activities and traffic controls.
 Thank you for your patience and cooperation as Environmental Services works to complete this major capital improvement project to provide another 100 years of public sewer service.

 If you would like more information about the project or have questions and concerns you’d like to discuss, please call or email:

-Please include your name, property address, and project name (NW Thurman) in your voicemail and email so we can provide you more details about what to expect in front of your property.
+If you have a question about pipe work near you, please include your name, property address, and project name (NW Thurman) in your voicemail and email so we can provide you more details about what to expect in front of your property.
 Also, please write "NW Thurman" in the subject line of your email.
-Click SIGN UP! to sign up for periodic email updates.
+Click SIGN UP to sign up for periodic email updates.